crowdagger/crowbook/guide/config.md

 - **`proofread`**
     - **type**: boolean
     - **default value**: `false`
-    - Activate generation of proofreading copies
+    -  If set to false, will disactivate proofreading even if one of output.proofread.x is present
 - **`proofread.nb_spaces`**
     - **type**: boolean
     - **default value**: `true`